 Cozia National Park is a hiker’s dream destination and one of the most breathtaking protected areas in Romania.
 The almost endless nature panoramas and the rich cultural heritage from its foothills transform this national park into one of the best hiking locations in the Carpathians.

 Situated along the valley of one of the longest rivers in Romania, Olt, the area of Cozia National Park extends on over 17,000 hectares and includes Cozia Mountain, partially Capatanii, and Lotrului Mountains.
 With a maximum altitude of 1,668 meters, these mountains are not nearly as tall as the nearby Fagaras.
 But their abrupt slopes make hiking here an unexpectedly intense experience that can prove to be difficult during snowy winters.

 The variety of landscapes and habitats from Cozia National Park can only mean rich biodiversity of both plant and animal species, including the iconic large carnivores, the chamois, the deer, the wildcat, many rodents, and even a rare viper species.
 One fish species – nisiparita – is endemic to this protected area.

 Over 120 bird species live in this national park, located on the migratory route between Central Europe and the Aegean Sea, and its territory is covered almost completely by dense forests of beech, spruce, and oak.
-What’s particular to the area is the high number of mushroom species, over 400 discovered until now, along with almost 200 species of moss and six endemic flower species.
+What’s particular to the area is the high number of mushroom species, over 400 discovered until now, plus almost 200 species of moss, and six endemic flower species.